Guizhou University: Disciplines

-Rankings and reputation
+Rankings

 Guizhou University ranked the best in Guizhou Province by several major international university rankings.
+As of 2025, Guizhou University ranked 86th in China by the Academic Ranking of World Universities.

-As of 2022, Guizhou University ranked 579th by SCImago Institutions Rankings among research universities around the world.
-The 2021 CWTS Leiden Ranking ranked Guizhou University at 755th in the world based on their publications for the period 2016–2019.
-The university was ranked 701-800th globally by the Academic Ranking of World Universities (ARWU).
-The Nature Index 2021 Annual Tables by Nature Research ranked Guizhou University at 335th among leading academic research institutions in the Asia-Pacific for the high quality of research publications in natural science.
+As of 2024, Guizhou University ranked 803th by SCImago Institutions Rankings among research universities around the world.
+The 2024 CWTS Leiden Ranking ranked Guizhou University at 379th in the world based on their publications for the period 2019–2022.
+The university was ranked 401-500th globally by the Academic Ranking of World Universities (ARWU).
+The Nature Index 2025 Annual Tables by Nature Research ranked Guizhou University at 252th among leading academic research institutions in the world for the high quality of research publications in natural science.

-As of 2021, Guizhou University ranked 135th in China by the Academic Ranking of World Universities and 164th by the U.S. News & World Report Best Global University Ranking.

 International cooperation and Peace Corps involvement

 In 1989 Guizhou Agricultural College, then a separate university, began hosting VSO teachers in the Foreign Language Department.
 The following year, Guizhou University began hosting foreign teachers from the AISH programme in Australia and visiting teacher programmes in both New Zealand and the University of Alabama.
 Simultaneously, VSO teachers from the UK and the Netherlands were recruited to work in other Guiyang institutes of higher education including the school of fashion and the catering college, both experiencing booms concurrent with Guiyang's emergence from relative obscurity.
 These teachers taught in both the undergraduate and post-graduate programmes at each institution.

 In 2005, eight years after Gui Nong (Guizhou Agricultural College) was merged with Gui Da (Guizhou University), Guizhou University began hosting United States Peace Corps Volunteers.
 The volunteers teach at both the undergraduate and graduate level in the School of Foreign Languages.

+To strengthen educational exchanges and bilateral ties between China and Gambia, Guizhou University in 2018 signed a memorandum of understanding with University of Gambia to establish a Confucius Institute at the University of Gambia.

 Campus

+Guizhou University has three campuses situated in Huaxi District around the city of Guiyang.
+These campuses are respectively:

+East Campus: No. 2708, South Section of Huaxi Avenue, Huaxi District;

+South Campus: Xiahui Road, Huaxi District;

+West Campus: Jiaxiu South Road, Huaxi District.

-Guizhou University has nine campuses situated in different locations around the city of Guiyang.
-The administrative center is located on the North Campus on the Huaxi River, Huaxi District of Guiyang.
+The administrative center is located on the West Campus on the Huaxi River, Huaxi District of Guiyang.